Where Do You Put Dog Poop Bags?

 Why Do We Use Dog Poop Bags?

-- reducing the odor that comes from the poop
+- reducing the odour that comes from the poop

 - preventing the leaking of wet poop (nice)